 If first responders have naloxone, why would I need it?

 During a life-threatening situation, minutes matter.
 Through legislation changes and grass roots efforts, getting access to naloxone and Narcan is easier than ever.
-There are a multitude of web-based trainings available, for free, that can show you how to administer all the various forms of naloxone.
 Having naloxone available is sort of like being trained in CPR—you hope you never actually need to use your training, but the training could save a life.

-People in high-risk situations should absolutely have naloxone on hand; if you or someone you live with is an active user, if you work in a business where there may be drug use or if you have prescription opiates in your home.
-However, even if the above doesn’t apply to you, getting access to naloxone is so easy it probably makes sense to just add this to your first aid kit.
+People in high-risk situations should absolutely have naloxone on hand; if you or someone you live with is actively using, if you work in a business where there may be drug use or if you have prescription opioids in your home.

 If you administer naloxone, you should still call 911, ASAP.